Edydh/BuildVault/ACTION_PLAN.md

 ### ✅ All Critical Issues Resolved

-**Phase 1 & 2 COMPLETED** - All high and medium priority issues have been successfully implemented:
+**Phase 1 & 2 COMPLETED** - All high and medium priority issues have been successfully implemented, plus final bug fixes:

 1. **✅ Camera Recording Fixed**
    - Added `onCameraReady` callback to CameraView